Home adaptations

 Contents

-Caledonia Care and Repair will send you a letter confirming who your allocated Care and Repair Officer will be and when they will visit you.
+This means an OT has assessed your needs and undertaken a home visit.
+The OT has also completed a request which has been reviewed and approved by a designated OT/ Team Manager (OT).
+Care and Repair will have sent you a letter confirming who your allocated Care and Repair Officer will be and when they will visit you.

 Timescales for this stage will vary from person to person.